Exploring the Limits of Machine Learning Classification of Neutron Star Matter Models: Equations of State and Stellar Models

-Figure~\ref{MvsR} shows representative mass-radius relations for the four EOS families considered in this work.
+Figure~\ref{MvsR} shows representative mass-radius relations for the four EOS families considered in this work \cite{HUSAIN2026}.
+Because all EOS families are treated consistently without explicit crust matching, the absolute radii are systematically reduced relative to fully unified EOS models.
+However, this modelling choice is applied uniformly across all classes, and therefore relative structural differences between EOS families remain meaningful within the controlled classification framework adopted here.
 As expected, different compositions give rise to systematically different stiffness and compactness trends, with nucleonic models typically producing larger radii at a given mass, while hyperonic and strange-matter EOSs exhibit softer behaviour at high densities.
 Dark-matter-admixed configurations can mimic either stiff or soft baryonic EOSs depending on the dark-sector parameters, leading to partial overlap with the other families.
 Importantly, the mass-radius curves are not fully disjoint across the astrophysically relevant mass range.
 In particular, multiple EOS families can support neutron stars with similar masses and radii near $M \sim 1.4$-$2.0\,M_\odot$.
 This overlap demonstrates that classification based on mass and radius alone is intrinsically ambiguous and motivates the inclusion of additional observables, such as oscillation-related quantities, in the machine-learning analysis.
 The supervised classification task addressed in this work is therefore non-trivial and probes genuinely composition-dependent information beyond simple mass-radius trends.